A Whisper of Resistance

 I'm younger now, a girl we'll call F, a Stanford student.
 I beg two women who turn the corner "Don't raise an alarm!"
 They lead me down a hall to a classroom, where I change from a student into a Frenchman named G, a famous ethnologist who worked in Africa.
 The other great French ethnologist, H, gets an award today; I'm here to give the introductory speech.
 Or am I here for an award too?

 I walk my bike up and down ramps and tilted floors while talking and listening.
-The bike makes a hissing sound.
+Funny, the bike makes an odd hissing sound.
 I check.
+Oh.
 While H got his award, I leaned on the bike from an angle.
-That pressed the wheel, and its axle was a bit loose; it tilted and rubbed against the brake shoe...
+That pressed the wheel, and its axle was a bit loose; as it tilted, it rubbed against the brake shoe.

 And so I hear a whispering voice.
 The voice of I.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books